sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/student-associations/sasa.md

 The **Sapienza Flight Team** or **SFT** is composed of students from different faculties of the university.
 It brings together young people from Aeronautical, Mechanical, Management and Computer Engineering united by the desire to get involved and accept new fides.

 **It was born in 2009** when a group of students, flanked by Prof. Guido De Matteis, set out to proposed to create and manage an extracurricular project that could give them a way to express their passion for designing and realization of radio-controlled aircraft.
 One of the main intentions of this group was and is to develop model aircraft, quadricopters and helicopters in the same way as occurs in any any industry in the field, that is, through a study of the aircraft but also on the feasibility of the project.
-Over the years, the project has achieved excellent results in the international competitions in which it has participated, results that have contributed to the team's name by leading numerous students, initially from ing.
-A erospace and Aeronautics but later also from other faculties, to join the team.
+Over the years, the project has achieved excellent results in the international competitions in which it has participated, results that have contributed to the team's name by leading numerous students, initially from Aerospace and Aeronautics but later also from other faculties, to join the team.
 Precisely because of this enthusiasm and interest shown by all the students of the university, the Department of Mechanical and Aerospace Engineering decided to sponsor the project.

 **In 2012**, the Sapienza Flight Team joined _SASA (Sapienza Aerospace Student Association)_.
-After many years as a competitor in the **Design Build & Fly competition**, organized by _AIAA(American institute of Aeronautics and Astronautics)_, the team decides to take up a new challenge and enters the _Student Unmanned Aerial Systems (SUAS)_ competition in 2019.
+After many years as a competitor in the [Design Build & Fly competition](https://www.aiaa.org/dbf), organized by _**AIAA** (American Institute of Aeronautics and Astronautics)_, the team decides to take up a new challenge and enters the [Student Unmanned Aerial Systems (SUAS) competition](https://suas-competition.org/competitions) in 2019.

 The team consists of six departments.
 Each one deals with a specific mission and plays a key role in achieving the goals.